Families desperately search for missing as India’s fatal rail crash wreckage cleared

 Relatives of missing travel for hours to reach the area as hospital doctors work round the clock treating injured

-Rescue workers wound up the task of clearing mangled wreckage after India’s deadliest rail crash in more than two decades, as many families said they remained in the dark over what happened to missing loved ones.
+Rescue workers wound up the task of clearing mangled wreckage on Sunday after India’s deadliest rail crash in more than two decades, as many families said they remained in the dark over what happened to missing loved ones.

 Signal failure has been identified as the probable cause of the accident in which 275 people died and nearly 1,200 people were injured.